pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 unlike `inplace`, so semantics of future inplace mutation of values align better with the current behavior of the `inplace` keyword, than with the current behavior of the `copy` keyword.

-Furthermore, with the Copy-on-Write proposal, the `copy` keyword also has become superfluous.
+Furthermore, with the approved Copy-on-Write proposal, the `copy` keyword also has become superfluous.
 With Copy-on-Write enabled, methods that return a new pandas object will always try to avoid a copy whenever possible, regardless of a `copy=False` keyword.
 Thus, the Copy-on-Write PDEP proposes to actually remove the `copy` keyword from the methods where it is currently used (so it would be strange to add this as a new keyword to the Group 2 methods).